-Speaking of steamboats, do you dream of a way to journey down the Mighty Mississippi River?
-Well, now here’s your chance!
-Dating back to 1983, the Paddlewheeler Creole Queen is a New Orleans staple.
+Do you dream of a way to journey down the Mighty Mississippi River?
+Well, now here’s your chance.
+Dating back to 1983, the paddlewheeler Creole Queen is a New Orleans staple.
 It’s not unusual to see her rolling down the river as the water rotates beneath her powerful paddlewheel.
-Paying tribute to 19th century technology and Victorian-era style, this waterfront behemoth is another popular New Orleans activity.
+Paying tribute to 19th-century technology and Victorian-era style, booking a cruise on this waterfront behemoth is a popular New Orleans activity.

-Audubon Aquarium of the Americas (1 Canal Street)
+2. Visiting the Audubon Aquarium of the Americas

-The Audubon Aquarium of the Americas is against the perfect backdrop of the Mississippi River.
-Before you step inside into this underwater world, take in some fresh air as you watch the sunlight hit the Mississippi.
+The Audubon Aquarium of the Americas is set against the perfect backdrop of the Mississippi River.
+Before you step inside this underwater world, take in some fresh air as you watch the sunlight hit the Mississippi.
 The park-like setting really is the perfect place for a pre-aquarium picnic — maybe you’ll even see a steamboat or two.

 Jackson Square is probably most known for its open-air artist colony, which some families have been members of for many generations.
 Find the perfect painting to bring back home, have your caricature done, or get your palm read and discover what the future has in store for you.
 With many nearby restaurants, museums, and historic buildings, Jackson Square is definitely worth the trip.

-Looking to kill a little time before that boring business meeting?
-Or perhaps you’ve had a fun day in the city already and are looking for a little late night action?
-Well Harrah’s Casino New Orleans can provide you with the entertainment you desire.
-With 113 table games, 20 poker tables, and 1,873 shot machines (but, who is really counting?), Harrah’s Casino New Orleans is a go-to spot for thrill seekers eager to try their luck.
+Looking to kill a little time before that business meeting?
+Or perhaps you’ve had a fun day in the city already and are looking for a little late-night action?
+Harrah’s Casino New Orleans can provide you with the entertainment you desire.
+With 113 table games, 20 poker tables, and 1,873 shot machines (but, who is really counting?), Harrah’s is a go-to spot for thrill seekers eager to try their luck.

-If you prefer not to gamble, there are many other opportunities for a little R&R. Stop by one of the many restaurants located inside of the casino such as Besh Steak, local chef, John Besh’s play on a traditional steakhouse, Acme Oyster House, a favorite local seafood chain, or The Buffet at Harrah’s.
-If you’ve already had a great meal at one of the many restaurants downtown, perhaps it’s time for some adult refreshments at VooDoo Cocktail Lounge or Masquerade.
-Whatever you decide to do, you’re in for the time of your life.
+If you prefer not to gamble, there are many other opportunities for a little R&R. Stop by one of the many restaurants located inside of the casino such as The Steakhouse New Orleans, Bobby’s Burgers by Bobby Flay, or Nina’s Creole Cottage by chef Nina Compton.
+If you’ve already had a great meal at one of the many restaurants downtown, perhaps it’s time for some adult refreshments at Hoodoo Cocktail Lounge or Masquerade.

-From Frenchman Street to Bourbon Street, authentic New Orleans music engulfs every corner of the city in a constant stream of harmonious melodies.
-Speaking of Frenchman Street, check out the Blue Nile, which you might have already seen on the hit HBO show, Treme, or journey down to St. Claude Avenue, located in the Marigny neighborhood, for some amateur karaoke performances at Kajun’s, which will leave you questioning why you’ve never tried karaoke in the first place…because you couldn’t possibly be that bad.
+From Frenchmen to Bourbon Street, authentic New Orleans music engulfs every corner of the city in a constant stream of harmonious melodies.
+Speaking of Frenchmen Street, check out the Blue Nile, along with many other live-music venues on the block, or journey down to St. Claude Avenue, located in the Marigny neighborhood, for some amateur karaoke performances at Kajun’s Pub, which is open every night till 1 a.m.